superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 Large Language Models (LLMs) are everywhere, achieving impressive results in all sorts of language-related tasks.
 However, in specific domains involving non-text data representations, LLMs may not offer the same level of performance as they do with text-centric tasks.

-We look at how Knowledge Graph Embedding (KGE) algorithms can improve performance on tasks that LLMs have difficulty with, exploring some example code for training and evaluating a KGE model, and using it to answer questions.
-We also compare KGE and LLM performance on a QA task.
+We look at how Knowledge Graph Embedding (KGE) algorithms can improve performance on tasks that LLMs have difficulty with, explore some example code for training and evaluating a KGE model, and use the KGE model to perform Q&A tasks.
+We also compare KGE and LLM performance on a Q&A task.
 Let's get started.

-## Knowledge Graphs and their shortcomings
+## Knowledge Graphs and missing edges

 We use Knowledge Graphs (KGs) to describe how different entities, like people, places, or more generally "things," relate to each other.
 For example, a KG can show us how a writer is linked to their books or how a book is connected to its awards: